theonjs/theon/README.md

 Additionally, it provides a rich set of features to make you programmatic layer more powerful for either you as API builder and for your API consumers through a hierarchical middleware/hook layer which allows you to plug in and compose intermediate logic.

-I took some inspiration from [Google API client for node.js](https://github.com/google/google-api-nodejs-client) and in the way they are building a huge programmatic API layer, but I believe with `theon` you can build APIs even better.
+I took some inspiration from [Google API client for node.js](https://github.com/google/google-api-nodejs-client) and in the way they are building a huge programmatic API layer, but you probably can di it even better with `theon`.

 ## Concepts

-`theon` introduces the concept of entity, which is basically a built-in abstract object which maps and encapsulates specific HTTP protocol level data, such as headers, method, path or query params.
+`theon` introduces the concept of entity, which is basically an abstract object which maps and encapsulates HTTP specific protocol level data (such as headers, method, path or query params) and represents an entity in your API structure, which is usually also mapped into a HTTP API resource or endpoint.

-In order to build your API you have to understand and use the entities accondingly.
+In order to build your API you have to understand and use the concept of entity properly, and know how to use the different built-in entitities provided by `theon`.

-Entities are also useful as a sort of extensibility and composition layer, since you can plug in them at any level of your API and entities can inherit from other entities, taking its functionality too.
+Entities are also useful as a sort of extensibility and composition layer, since you can plug in them at any level of your API.
+Also, entities can inherit from other entities, inheriting its functionality, configuration, middleware and hooks too.

 The following graph represent the relation between theon entities and a common HTTP REST-like endpoint: